 The Physical Work Test requires that a taxpayer begin physical work of a significant nature.
 This test focuses on the nature of the work performed, not the amount or the cost.
 Assuming that physical work performed is of a significant nature, there is no fixed minimum amount of work or monetary or percentage threshold required to satisfy the Physical Work Test.
 Both off-site and on-site work may be taken into account for purposes of demonstrating that physical work of a significant nature has begun.

-Generally, off-site physical work of a significant nature includes, among other things, the manufacture of components, mounting equipment, support structures such as racks and rails, inverters, and transformers (used in electrical generation that step up the voltage to less than 69 kilovolts) and other power conditioning equipment.
+Generally, off-site physical work of a significant nature includes, among other things, the manufacture of components, mounting equipment, support structures such as racks and rails, inverters, and transformers and other power conditioning equipment.
 Examples of on-site physical work include the installation of racks or other structures to affix photovoltaic (PV) panels, collectors, or solar cells to a site.

 The physical work can be performed by the taxpayer, by a contractor, or by a subcontractor of the contractor.
 However, any work performed by a contractor counts only if done under a binding contract that is in place before the physical work begins.

 Construction of energy property will be considered as having begun if: (1) a taxpayer pays or incurs five percent or more of the total cost of the energy property, and (2) thereafter makes continuous efforts to advance towards completion of the energy property.